Search

 Raymond Yeung innovates in network technology for a smarter future

-This is part six of our series of CUHK in Focus articles in which we talk to principal investigators of the seven CUHK projects chosen for the Hong Kong government’s Research, Academic and Industry Sectors One-plus (RAISe+) Scheme.
+This is part seven of our series of CUHK in Focus articles in which we talk to principal investigators of the seven CUHK projects chosen for the Hong Kong government’s Research, Academic and Industry Sectors One-plus (RAISe+) Scheme.
 It provides up to HK$100 million to each approved project, and strives to help local universities commercialise their research outcomes.

 Modern lifestyles like attending video conferences, streaming TV dramas and shopping online require an information superhighway to transmit data.
 However, the high volume of traffic on the highway leads to frequent jams, resulting in data loss and sluggish images.
 Professor Raymond Yeung Wai-ho’s network coding theory offers a solution.